ethereum/EIPs/EIPS/eip-FOCIL.md

 ##### Attesters
 - **`Slot N+1`, `t=0 to 4s`**:
 Attesters monitor the P2P network for the proposer’s block.
-Upon detecting the block, they check whether all transactions from their cached local ILs are included in the proposer’s execution payload.
-The `Valid` function verifies if the execution payload satisfies IL validity conditions either when all transactions are present or when any missing transactions are found to be invalid when appended to the end of the payload.
-In these cases, attesters use the EL to conduct `nonce` and `balance` checks and verify the validity of missing transactions.
+Upon detecting it, they verify whether all transactions from their cached local ILs are included in the proposer’s execution payload.
+The `Valid` function, based on the frozen view of the local ILs from `t=9s` in the previous slot, checks if the execution payload satisfies IL validity conditions.
+This is done either by confirming that all transactions are present or by determining if any missing transactions are invalid when appended to the end of the payload.
+In such cases, attesters use the EL to perform nonce and balance checks to validate the missing transactions.

 ## Rationale